Ayushraj173/retail-sales-analytics/README.md

 The project includes both the original messy dataset and the cleaned dataset used for analysis.

-- `retail_orders_messy.csv` – Original dataset containing data-quality issues.
+- `retail_orders_messy_dataset.csv` – Original dataset containing data-quality issues.
-- `retail_orders_cleaned.csv` – Cleaned dataset prepared using MySQL for analysis and Tableau visualization.
+- `retail_orders_clean.csv` – Cleaned dataset prepared using MySQL for analysis and Tableau visualization.

 ## 📊 Tableau Dashboard